sz389/Capstone-Group5/Code/Emotions/README.md

 ![image](https://user-images.githubusercontent.com/54903276/152840702-e469632d-4b65-4992-8d71-4a2fcbff199a.png)

-# Acessing and Preprocessing the Data
+# Accessing and Preprocessing the Data

 ### Retrieving the Data